 Hydroxychloroquine is the generic name for the medication sold under the brand name Plaquenil.
 It was made famous as the drug frequently touted by Trump for COVID (not supported by studies).
 The medication does seem to help auto-immune diseases such as Lupus and Rheumatoid Arthritis though the mechanism of action is unclear.
 With my condition seeming to be an unknown auto-immune disease and the relatively small risk of side effects (though there are some), my doctor prescribed a small dose.
 I'm not sure if this is helping, but I am continuing in case.
 It can take months for this drug to take effect or leave your system, so it is very hard to measure results.

 A friend noticed that my symptoms worsened around the time of menopause, so she speculated that estrogen might be playing a role.
 Since Estrogen is known as a neuro-protective hormone.
 So, I have been taking estrogen and progesterone.
-It is very difficult (perhaps impossible) to measure a neuro-protective effect, I am not sure if these hormone are helping.
+It is very difficult (perhaps impossible) to measure a neuro-protective effect, I am not sure if these hormones are helping.
 But, they don't seem to be hurting.

 Physical Therapy / Exercise

 Many with Ataxia are helped by physical therapy and/or exercise.
 I am going to physical therapy once per week and 'walking' laps in a pool for two days per week.

 Since mold seemed to initiate my illness, and my urine mycotoxin tests were high, I have worked extensively on mold detox with Dr. Bauerschmidt at Deeper Healing.
 Dr. B said that my mycotoxin levels were indicative of either a current/ongoing mold exposure or an internal colonization.
 So, I had my current house tested, and it did not seem to be the source.
 Rather, as I suspected, I had colonization from my mold exposure from 2003 to 2008.
 As a result (I believe), I was frequently gasping for air over recent years.